Israeli Strikes In Gaza Kill 61 In 48 Hours As UN Pursues Vaccinations

 Despite the deadlock, the United Nations, in collaboration with local health authorities, has pursued a campaign to vaccinate 640,000 children in Gaza after its first polio case in around 25 years.
 Limited pauses in the fighting have allowed the campaign to proceed.

-UN officials said they were making progress, having reached over half of the children needing the drops in the first two stages in the southern and central Gaza Strip.
+U.N. officials said they were making progress, having reached more than half of the children needing the drops in the first two stages in the southern and central Gaza Strip.

 On Sunday, the campaign will move to the northern Gaza Strip.
 A second round of vaccination will be required four weeks after the first.

-The latest bloodshed in the decades-old Israeli-Palestinian conflict was triggered on Oct.
-7 when Hamas attacked Israel, killing 1,200 and taking about 250 hostages, according to Israeli tallies.
+The latest bloodshed in the decades-old Israeli-Palestinian conflict was triggered by the Oct.
+7 Hamas attack on Israel, killing 1,200 people, mostly civilians, and in which about 250 hostages were taken, according to Israeli tallies.

-Israel's subsequent assault on the enclave has killed over 40,900 Palestinians, according to the local health ministry, while also displacing nearly the entire population of 2.3 million, causing a hunger crisis and leading to genocide allegations at the World Court.
+Israel's subsequent assault on the enclave has killed more than 40,900 Palestinians, according to the local health ministry, while also displacing nearly the entire population of 2.3 million.

+The Palestinian health ministry does not distinguish between combatants and non-combatants in its casualty reports, but health officials say most the fatalities have been civilians.

+Israel, which has lost 340 soldiers in Gaza, says at least a third of the Palestinian dead are fighters.
+This article was generated from an automated news agency feed without modifications to text.

 Legal Disclaimer: